 - Those with neutral undertones are lucky because of a wide spectrum of colors works.

-Together forever (or at least through the last dance): Making your wedding look last
+Together forever (or at least through the last dance): Making your wedding makeup look last

-Now that you know how to get a long-lasting lip, you probably want to know how to make the rest of your face stay in place.
-The two keys are a primer and a translucent powder.
+Now that you know how to get a long-lasting nude lip, you probably want to know how to make the rest of your face stay in place.
+The two keys of any wedding makeup artist are a primer and a translucent powder.

 Primer comes into play before you start applying your makeup (Honest Beauty Everything Primer - Glow is a great option), and setting powder is the product you put on after applying your foundation (think Honest Beauty Invisible Blurring Loose Powder).
 This dynamic duo will make your makeup last from the moment you put it on until you leave for the honeymoon suite.